demirciAhmet/GNU-Linux-Notes/Pop_Btrfs_Subvolumes_with_Timeshift.md

 # Install Pop!_OS with **btrfs** and subvolumes

 **Important Note:** This guide may not fully correct since I have to edit some parts.
 I just forked it for later use for the template.
-Check https://www.youtube.com/watch?v=i8HDHAX1RJc for detailed guide to setup for version 22.04.
+Check https://www.youtube.com/watch?v=i8HDHAX1RJc for detailed guide to setup a btrfs sistem to Pop!_OS for version 22.04.

 This is a guide to install Pop!_OS (version 20.10 at the time of writing this) with **btrfs** instead of **ext4** to allow the use of **subvolumes** and **timeshift** for continuous backup.